AssetLedger/about/README.md

 </script>

 # **ASSET LEDGER**

+**Facing problem remembering your assets and managing their due dates ?**

+No more worries , here is the solution - "ASSET LEDGER"

 This application is a desktop application made for windows and supports windows 7 and upper versions.

 ![Asset Ledger Screen View](Screenshot (26).png)